AsuMagic/smolisa-emu/doc/references.md

 reduces disk space and link time quite significantly but you may encounter compile errors if you didn't specify link dependencies in various CMakeLists correctly.
+- `-DLLVM_CCACHE_BUILD=1` enables ccache for the build, can help with incremental build times.